Sword: Backsword and falchion

-Single vs two-handed use
+Single vs. two-handed use

 Two-handed

 A two-handed sword is any sword that usually requires two hands to wield, or more specifically the very large swords of the 16th century.

 Throughout history two-handed swords have generally been less common than their one-handed counterparts, one exception being their common use in Japan.
+Two-handed grips have two advantages: obviously they allow the strength of two hands to be used, not just one, but by spacing the hands apart they also allow a torque to be applied, rotating the sword in a slashing manner.

+A two-handed grip may be needed for one of two reasons: either to wield a particularly large sword or else with the single-sided Japanese tachi for a slashing cut.
+Slashing swords may have distinctively long hilt grips to facilitate this.

 Hand and a half sword

-A Hand and a half sword, colloquially known as a "bastard sword", was a sword with an extended grip and sometimes pommel so that it could be used with either one or two hands.
+A hand and a half sword, colloquially known as a "bastard sword", was a sword with an extended grip and sometimes pommel so that it could be used with either one or two hands.
 Although these swords may not provide a full two-hand grip, they allowed its wielders to hold a shield or parrying dagger in their off hand, or to use it as a two-handed sword for a more powerful blow.
 These should not be confused with a longsword, two-handed sword, or Zweihänder, which were always intended to be used with two hands.

 Laws on carrying a sword

-The Visigothic Code of Ervig (680-687) made ownership of a sword mandatory for men joining the Visigothic army, regardless whether the men were Goth or Roman.
-A number of Charlemagne capitularies made ownership of a sword mandatory, for example, those who owned a warehouse needed to also own a sword.
+The Visigothic Code of Ervig (680-687) made ownership of a sword mandatory for men joining the Visigothic army, regardless of whether the men were Goth or Roman.
+A number of Charlemagne capitularies made ownership of a sword mandatory, for example, those who owned a warhorse needed to also own a sword.